3. Apply Persuasive Strategies Using Ethos, Pathos, and Logos

 Pathos involves persuasion by appealing to emotions, values, and beliefs.
 Leaders who inspire emotions like enthusiasm, empathy, or passion motivate teams deeply and authentically.

-Share genuine stories clearly evoking emotions like empathy or excitement.
+- Share genuine stories evoking emotions like empathy or excitement.

-Connect clearly to your audience’s values, hopes, or concerns.
+- Connect to your audience’s values, hopes, or concerns.

-Use vivid, relatable examples clearly to bring your points to life.
+- Use vivid, relatable examples to bring your points to life.

 Real-world example: